Payment Card Processing Compliance

 PCI Security Standards Council PCI Security Standards

-The purpose of this regulation is to ensure the security of all payment card holder data as it relates to all practices at East Carolina University.
+The purpose of this regulation is to ensure the security of all payment card holder data at East Carolina University.

 2. Introduction and Background